THE BEST STANDING DESK

 We think you’ll agree when we say there are lots of reasons to buy a

-We’ve summarised the most important things to consider before buying a desk as part of your office furniture or home office so that you can make an informed decision armed with the best standing desk
+Whether you’re looking for desks as a business or for a home office, we’ve summarised the most important things to consider before buying, so that you can make an informed decision armed with the best standing desk

 What is a sit-stand desk?

-There are various types of adjustable desk, including crank-operated, pneumatic and electric as well as the alternative, standing desk risers and converters.
+There are various types of adjustable desk, crank-operated, pneumatic and electric as well as the alternative desk risers and converters that sit on top of a standard static desk.
 We’ve focused on electric desks here as they are the most popular option.
 Precision linear motors change the desk height at the press of a button.
 Speed, convenience and performance are just some of the advantages over most manually-operated crank desks, but they do cost more.

 Desk stability – that’s not all

 A desk’s stability is affected by the quality of its construction, the weight of the frame (the heavier the base the more weight there is to anchor it in place), its maximum height and to some extent the width that it’s set at.

 Desk frames with leg columns that have three moving sections are generally more stable than frames with two sections because of the increased overlap between the lifting sections.

 Flooring also affects stability.
 Carpet is a less stable surface than wood, tile or concrete.
 It’s important to make sure the feet have levelling studs that can be adjusted so that the desk as level as possible. .